tahoemph/blog-software/content/post/crostini-dev-environment.md

 title = "Crostini dev environment"
 +++

-I have become less then enthused with the macOS envrionment due to its odd set of choices and constant friction with open source tools.
-My first thought was to get a linux laptop thus removing the OSS friction.
+I have become less then enthused with the macOS environment due to its odd set of choices and constant friction with open source tools.
+My first thought was to get a Linux laptop thus removing the OSS friction.
 I also tried an Ubuntu 18 install on my MacBook but that had various issues and felt like a waste of the hardware.

 I like the idea of Chromebooks.